stackitcloud/stackit-cli/CONTRIBUTION.md

    1. The Go package should be similar to the command usage, in this case `package bar` would be an adequate name
    2. Please refer to the [Command file structure](./CONTRIBUTION.md/#command-file-structure) section for details on the strcutre of the file itself
 3. To register the command `bar` as a child of the existing command `foo`, add `cmd.AddCommand(bar.NewCmd(p))` to the `addSubcommands` method of the constructor of the `foo` command
-   1. In this case, `p` in this case is the `printer` that is passed from the root command to all subcommands of the tree (refer to the [Outputs, prints and debug logs](./CONTRIBUTION.md/#outputs-prints-and-debug-logs) section for more details regarding the `printer`)
+   1. In this case, `p` is the `printer` that is passed from the root command to all subcommands of the tree (refer to the [Outputs, prints and debug logs](./CONTRIBUTION.md/#outputs-prints-and-debug-logs) section for more details regarding the `printer`)

 Please remeber to run `make generate-docs` after your changes to keep the commands' documentation updated.